 Visually, the smear should appear as a round to oval smear of blood about 2 cm in diameter.
 It should be of such thickness that newsprint can barely be seen through the wet or dry smear.

 - Making a species identification of malarial parasites may be difficult to impossible, even for experienced technicians.

-- A thick film should always be examined if a definitive identification based on morphology is required.
+- A thin film should always be examined if a definitive identification based on morphology is required.

-- Smears must be prepared from anticoagulated blood within 1 hour after venipuncture.
+- Smears must be prepared from anticoagulated blood within one hour after venipuncture.
 The morphology of parasitic forms and the erythrocytes become atypical after that time from direct action of the anticoagulant.